 Definition

 The proportion of users who interact meaningfully with a product, feature, or content over a given period.
 "Meaningful interaction" is product-specific: for a collaboration tool it might be sending a message, for an analytics platform it might be creating a dashboard.
 PMs track engagement rate to distinguish between users who merely log in and those who derive real value.
+Google's HEART framework includes engagement as one of its five core metric categories.

 Why It Matters for Product Managers